reboot0-de/se-tools/jsdoc/tutorials/ChatMessage.md

 // This will only return true for haHAA, but not for lower-case versions. message.contains("haHAA", true);

-// For more complex rules, like finding the first word with at least 2 letters, starting with f and is not part of any other word, could look like this message.containsRegex("\bf[a-z]+\b"); // this would match "funny" and hence return true
+// For more complex rules you could use regular expressions
+// Like, finding the first word with at least 2 letters, starting with an f and is not part of any other word: message.containsRegex("\bf[a-z]+\b"); // this would match "funny" and therefore return true

 // To match every case-sensitive LUL in a message you could use message.containsRegex("\bLUL\b", "g"); // LUL is not part of the message, so this returns false